locka99/cpp-to-rust-book/features_of_rust/types.md

 ```

+This code is really neat - the lock allows us to obtain the values, the lock goes out of scope and the values are returned in one go.

 ## Arrays

 An array is a fixed size list of elements allocated either on the stack or the heap.